sandoschwert/rails-hello-world/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is the hello world app from Chapter 1 of the Rails Tutorial by Mihael Hartl at [RailsTutorial.org](https://www.railstutorial.org/book).

-* Ruby version
+* Ruby version 2.3.0

-* System dependencies

-* Configuration
+* Rails version 5.0.1

-* Database creation

-* Database initialization

-* How to run the test suite
+* Not much to see here

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...